Shelly and I in Tehran, Iran

 As my faithful readers know, I am Jewish.
 However, I grew up in a small town, Kankakee by the Sea, where Christianity was the predominant religion.
 Therefore, my friends were Christian.
-At a young age, I was exposed to their religion.
+At a young age, I was exposed to their religious beliefs.
 My friends invited me to their homes for Christmas and Easter dinners, Easter Egg hunts, and attending Easter midnight mass.
 I listened to lively family conversations around holiday dinner tables.
 Always, there were questions about my religion, Judaism, which I loved answering.

 MY CONNECTION TO CHRISTIANITY

 During my travels to Israel, I was able to relate to Christianity.
-In Tiberias, one of the four holy cities of Israel, our hotel, The Scots, was on the shore of the Sea of Galilee.
+In Tiberias, one of the four holy cities of Israel, our hotel, The Scots, was on the shore of the Sea of Galilee

 Celebrating Easter in spring means the coming back to life of flowers, plants, and trees.
 Not to mention, births in the animal world.
 So it is natural to celebrate the resurrection of Jesus at this time of the year.
 Everything reverts back to nature.